EwanC1991/unity_pokemon_game/README.md

 ### Unity Pokemon Game

-This is a personal project to make Pokemon game from scratch to learn C# and Unity.
+This is a personal project to make a Pokemon game from scratch to learn C# and Unity.

 Features implemented currently: